HDFGroup/hdf5_plugins/docs/RegisteredFilterPlugins.md

 ### LZ4 <a name="lz4"></a>

 #### Filter Description
 LZ4 is a very fast lossless compression algorithm, providing compression speed at 300 MB/s per core, scalable with multi-cores CPU.
 It also features an extremely fast decoder, with speeds up and beyond 1GB/s per core, typically reaching RAM speed limits on multi-core systems.
-For a format description of the LZ4 compression filter in HDF5, see [LZ4_HDF5_format.md](https://github.com/HDFGroup/hdf5_plugins/blob/master/LZ4/LZ4_HDF5_format.md).

-Although The HDF Group does not support the LZ4 software, it is included in this repository so that it can be tested regularly.
-For convenience, users can obtain it from https://github.com/HDFGroup/hdf5_plugins/tree/master/LZ4/src/lib.
+The filter's source code is available from https://github.com/lz4/lz4.

 #### Plugin ID `32004` Information